waa/bacula-tapealert/README.md

   Termination:            *** Backup Error ***
 ```

-Notice that all the same alert codes (1, 2, 3, 5, 13, 20, and 21) are reported in the Job log by the SD.
-In this case, since there are critical drive errors, the job is failed and the tape drive is disabled.
+Notice that all of the same alert codes that we saw in the command line test output (1, 2, 3, 5, 13, 20, and 21) are reported in the Job log by the SD.
+In this case, since there were critical drive errors, the job was failed and the tape drive was disabled.

-We can see that the tape drive is indeed disabled with a status storage:
+We can verify that the tape drive was indeed disabled with a **bconsole** `status storage` command:
 ```
 * status storage=mhvtl-L80-Autochanger
 ```